Skip to main content

 • Professional certification/license information

-• At Farrell Roofing, we provide comprehensive damage assessments with detailed documentation specifically designed to support insurance claims.
-[Schedule a free storm damage inspection](/).
+At Smart Roof Pricing, we provide comprehensive damage assessments with detailed documentation specifically designed to support insurance claims.
+Schedule a free storm damage inspection.

 Step 5: Meet with the Insurance Adjuster